-Besides transforming roofs into inviting spaces, green roofs reduce the urban heat island effect and decrease the amount of stormwater that flows into sewer systems.
+Besides transforming roofs into inviting spaces, green roofs are vital pieces of green infrastructure that reduce the urban heat island effect and decrease the amount of stormwater that flows into sewer systems.
 For building owners, one of the best benefits is that green roofs can sharply reduce the heating and cooling costs of buildings since they provide additional insulation and protection against extreme temperatures.

 Newtown Creek Alliance is working to better understand green roofs and best practices for maintaining them.
 They manage Kingsland Wildflowers, a beautiful set of green roofs in Greenpoint, Brooklyn with stellar views of the Manhattan skyline.

 Working with Temboo, NCA has installed a network of soil sensors across their green roofs that will monitor the health of their plantings and enable them to see when and how often they need water.
 By comparing sensor readings with in-person observations and local weather data, NCA will learn how best to maintain their green roofs and be able to share those learnings through its education and outreach programs.